 The entry into the real estate market of new proposals such as co-working, have generated a change in these practices.

-Article 1697 of the Peruvian Civil Code has foreseen certain causes of termination of the lease agreement, mainly the following:
+Article 1697 of the Peruvian Civil Code has foreseen certain causes of termination of the lease agreement.

 In the event that a situation of non-compliance by a tenant is verified, the lessor may obtain (judicially or extra-judicially) the conclusion of the contractual relationship and with it, simultaneously or subsequently, demand the return of the leased asset.

 Through Law No 30201, a more expedited mechanism was introduced to the ordinary scheme of the Civil Procedure Code, trying to verify the tenant's non-compliance, thus enabling faster and more objective eviction.
 It should be noted that the only causes are the expiry of the contract or non-payment of the rent.
-What is required is that the tenant declares in the contract it's express agreement for the purposes of the aforementioned law and that, at least, the signatures of the parties are notarised.
-Its duration, in usual judicial practice, is 12 to 15 months.
+It is required that the tenant declares in the contract its express agreement for the purposes of the aforementioned law and that, at least, the signatures of the parties are notarised.
+The duration of Special Process in usual judicial practice is from 12 to 15 months.

 Legislative Decree 1177

 Through this rule, the Single Eviction Execution Process was introduced, applicable to real estate leases exclusively for housing purposes.
-The procedural structure provided for in the standard brings about a considerable reduction in the recovery periods of the possession of the ordinary mechanisms (up to four months).
+The procedural structure provided for in the standard brings about a considerable reduction in the recovery periods of the possession of the property (up to four months).

 Eviction with Notarial Intervention